A one-stop database of community assets

 Each listing contains as much data as we were able to retrieve from the relevant council at that time, including details such as nomination and expiry dates.
 Note that any information after September 2018 (eg if an application has progressed) won’t be recorded unless it has subsequently been added by a council or user.

-- Sheffield Hallam University, who invited community groups to register their community-owned or managed assets, shared that data with us — adding a further 150 or so entries to the site.
-These can be identified by their ‘valued by locals’ label.
+- Sheffield Hallam University, who invited community groups to register their community-owned or managed assets, shared that data with us — adding a further 8,860 entries to the site.
+These can be identified by their 'community-owned' label.
 Again, there is scope for users to add more detail to each.

 - If you are part of a community group or have a connection to a building that is, or should be, an ACV or community owned, you can add it — or add further details to existing records.